durhurboi8680/odin-recipes/README.md

 # odin-recipes
 This project is practice for creating a basic, barebones website.
-Hopefully my skills with HTML can be called a start after completion.
+Hopefully my skills with HTML can somewhat be called a start after completion.
-Wish me luck.